Syknapse/Contribute-To-This-Project/README.md

 | <ul><li>Give your branch a name</li></ul> | ![Name branch](readme-only/branch-name.PNG "Name your branch") |
 |:---|---:|

-+ You can name it whatever you want, but since this is a branch to add a card with your name to the project, calling it `your-name-card` is good practice to make the intention of this branch clear
++ You can name it whatever you want, but since this is a branch to add a card with your name to the project, calling it `your-name-card` is good practice because it keeps the intention of this branch clear.

 | <ul><li>Publish your new branch to Github</li></ul> | ![Name branch](readme-only/branch-publish.PNG "Click publish to send the new branch to your remote repo on GitHub") |
 |:---|---:|